Derrickkoko1234/Derrickkoko1234/README.md

 ### Hi there 👋
+## My name is Derrick Koko.
+I am a Software engineer at El Studios and Founder of Dream Codes.
+# I build both Android and IOS apps, Web apps and Desktop softwares for both Windows, MacOS, Linux operating systems.

 <!--
 **Derrickkoko1234/Derrickkoko1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.